Classifying bioacoustic data without individual call annotations using temporal convolutional networks and feature extractors: Results

+The final 4-minute training set contained 7,668 sound files (Table \ref{tab:dataset}) originating from 8 sources, with a 50/50 split between files that were deemed as containing and not containing sperm whale clicks.
+This dataset included data from different sperm whale populations spanning 20 years, 8 geographical locations, 7 different recording devices and over 8 other vocalising species that produce echolocation clicks, as well as other sources of impulsive noise.
+The 30-second dataset contained 9,912 files from the two sources that provided click-level annotations, AS and MED (Table \ref{tab:dataset}).

-A total of 162,679 short segments were identified to train the feature engineering methods (see as described in Subsection~\ref{subsec:Extraction}) to train the feature extraction methods.
-112,869 of these were sampled using an impulsive noise detector.
-Out of these, 49,023 came from files labelled as containing sperm whale clicks and 63,846 came from files labelled as not containing sperm whale clicks.
-The remaining 49,810 short audio segments were randomly sampled from the long audio files to incorporate a representation of background noise.
+A total of 101,210 short segments were extracted to train the feature extraction methods.
+71,893 of these were sampled using an impulsive noise detector.
+Out of these, 37,638 came from recordings labelled as containing sperm whale clicks and 34,206 came from recordings labelled as not containing sperm whale clicks.
+The remaining 29,317 short sound segments were randomly sampled from the long sound segments to incorporate a representation of background noise.
 It is important to note that these latter segments were sampled independently from the impulsive noise detections.

 \FloatBarrier